THLyon/Gimme/README.md

 # Gimme

-Gimme is a reactive PGA scorecard Chrome extension.
-The application displays an up-to-date leaderboard of the current PGA tournament, favorite players, and statistics of player statistics and golf tournament data.
+Gimme is a homepage for PGA essentialls, featuring scoreboards, tournament details, player statistics and more.
+Users can keep up to date on all things PGA in a streamlined and customizable modular homepage.

+Gimme Chrome extension provides a clean and expedited viewing of all aspects of the website in a popup for quick display and checkups of tournament leaderboard.